kurrent-io/KurrentDB-Client-Java/docs/api/persistent-subscriptions.md

 For use with an indexing projection such as the system `$by_category` projection.

-EventStoreDB inspects the event for its source stream id, hashing the id to one of 1024 buckets assigned to individual clients.
+KurrentDB inspects the event for its source stream id, hashing the id to one of 1024 buckets assigned to individual clients.
 When a client disconnects, its buckets are assigned to other clients.
 When a client connects, it is assigned some existing buckets.
 This naively attempts to maintain a balanced workload.